MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/policy-statements.md

 ## Overoptimization

-**Business risk:** Effective Cost Management can actually create new risks.
-Optimization of spend is an inverse to system performance.
-When reducing costs, there is a risk of over tightening spend and producing poor user experiences.
+**Business risk:** Effective cost nanagement can actually create new risks.
+Optimization of spending is inverse to system performance.
+When reducing costs, there is a risk of overtightening spending and producing poor user experiences.

 **Policy statement:** Any asset that directly impacts customer experiences must be identified through grouping or tagging.
 Before optimizing any asset that impacts customer experience, the cloud governance team must adjust optimization based on no fewer than 90 days of utilization trends.
 Document any seasonal or event driven bursts considered when optimizing assets.